-Reviewing the latest Safety Tips For Parents are an important part of defending children from the dangers of child trafficking.
-If you are a parent and would like to be more informed about ensuring the safety of your child, we’ve provided this short guide to help you quickly develop a better understanding of the signs of child trafficking and how you can safeguard your loved ones from becoming victims.
+Reviewing our latest safety tips for parents is an important part of defending children from the dangers of child trafficking.
+If you are a parent and would like to be more informed about ensuring the safety of your child, we’ve compiled this short guide to help you quickly develop a better understanding of the signs of child trafficking and how you can safeguard your loved ones from becoming victims.

 Talk to Your Children Openly and Honestly